wix-incubator/wix-code-docs/wix-ecom-backend/wix-ecom-backend/Recommendations/guides/Introduction.md

 ## Before you begin
 * You must have a Wix app that provides algorithms installed on your site, and you must have a Wix app whose catalogs are supported by those algorithms installed on your site.
-(For more information see the List Available Algorithms method.)
+For more information see [`listAvailableAlgorithms()`](https://www.wix.com/velo/reference/wix-ecom-backend/recommendations/listavailablealgorithms).
 Currently, the only app providing algorithms and their supported catalogs is Wix Stores.
 * No caching is implemented, so repeat calls take the same time to complete as the first call.

 We To use the Recommendations API,